PlasticRanger

 PVC VS PEX

 PEX pipes are made from Cross-Linked Polyethylene, whereas PVC pipes are made from polyvinyl chloride.
 Both are fantastic options for almost all kinds of piping projects.
 However, there are, in total, five options for piping – PVC, PEX, ABS, CPVC, and Copper.
-Each of these options is great at something, and certain things that they are not.
+Each option is great at something, and certain things are not.

 What is PEX?

-Many households use PEX plumbing systems to supply hot and cold water PEX piping is manufactured by HDPE and extruded in the form of a tube.
+Many households use PEX plumbing systems to supply hot and cold water PEX piping is manufactured by HDPE and extruded in a tube.
 This system of piping was introduced in the US just 40 years ago.
 It’s catching up quickly with the competition.

 What is PVC?

-PVC piping is the most common type of piping used in household drain, waste, or vent (DWV) piping.
-For a long time, it became a replacement for metal and copper piping.
+PVC piping is the most common type used in household drain, waste, or vent (DWV) piping.
+For a long time, it replaced metal and copper piping.
 Its strength and durability made PVC one of the most used thermoplastics in the world.

 PEX VS PVC: Heat and Cold